jterhorst/jterhorst.github.io/_drafts/2015-07-21-a-week-with-apple-watch-vs-fitbit.markdown

 Since my Apple Watch arrived in late April, I've worn it.
 But I soon found that I was looking for something different with my fitness tracking.

-- I wanted step tracking
+- I wanted step tracking, more focus on heart rate

-- I like the Fitbit software better
+- I like the Fitbit software better.
+Tracking food is the other important half of weight-loss.

-- The heartrate tracking is better
+- The heartrate tracking is better.
+The sensor is always on.

+- Sleep tracking is trivial to me, but sometimes interesting.

 - The Apple Watch notifications are nicer, but add a lot of noise for little benefit